-The 2015 Paris Agreement commits the 195 participating countries to take measures to hold the increase in the global average temperature to well below 2°C above pre-industrial levels, and pursue efforts to limit such a temperature increase to 1.5°C. To achieve this, the participating countries commit to individual Nationally Determined Contributions (NDCs), setting national targets for reducing emissions towards the common "well below 2°C" goal.
-Under this Agreement, developed countries have committed to support the mobilisation of US\$100 billion per year for climate action in developing countries.
+The 2015 Paris Agreement commits the 195 participating countries to take measures to hold the increase in the global average temperature to well below 2°C above pre-industrial levels, and pursue efforts to limit such a temperature increase to 1.5°C. To achieve this, the participating countries committed to individual NDCs, setting national targets for reducing emissions towards the common "well below 2°C" goal.

 Climate change is a major poverty multiplier.
 The impacts of climate change, now and increasingly in the future, fall disproportionately on the world's poorest.
 We cannot address global poverty without also addressing climate change.
-Governments, policy makers, NGOs and community groups are also increasingly talking about ensuring countries have a green recovery from COVID-19.
-In essence, this is about improving the economy and our surroundings in a way that reduces carbon emissions - and has a positive impact on the environment and our daily lives.